Belt Illustration System

 Character Illustration for Product Experiences

 These illustrations were created to support Belt’s brand identity while enhancing the product experience.
-The characters were introduced to give the interface a more recognisable and approachable feel.
-They were designed for use across marketing materials as well as within the system itself, particularly during onboarding and moments of guidance or feedback.
+The characters helped give the interface a more recognisable and approachable personality, and were used across both marketing and the product interface.

 Mascot